 These Custom Picture Modes feature all of the configurable color characteristics listed above, and can also be used to create modes that emulate the output of printers.
 Emulating the output of a printer requires a three-dimensional Look-Up-Table (3D LUT) that modifies the color response of the monitor to mimic that of the printer.
 MultiProfiler can create a 3D LUT of a particular printer by using an ICC/ColorSync profile of the device.
-See "Print Emulation" on page 40 for more information.
+See "Print Emulation (Windows version only)" on page 41 for more information.